lingolin-xyz/lingolin-extension/privacy-policy.md

 ## 14. Jurisdiction

-This policy is governed by [Your Jurisdiction] law.
-Any disputes will be resolved in the courts of [Your Jurisdiction].
+This policy is governed by Spain law.
+Any disputes will be resolved in the courts of Spain.